tokamachina/conditional-visibility-new/README.md

 Very special ty to [Szefo09](https://github.com/szefo09) for make a full operational patch for Dnd5e with FoundryVtt 0.8.6 and 9

 Very special ty to [Teshynil](https://github.com/Teshynil) for make many and many test with bug fix

+Very special ty to [Haxxer](https://github.com/fantasycalendar) for inspired the design pattern for the multisystem integration with the module [Item Piles](https://github.com/fantasycalendar/FoundryVTT-ItemPiles)